daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-12-02-December-2023-Goals.md

 1. Send HI 2023 RNA for sequencing with Jill
 2. Larval size photograph analyze for HI 2023
 3. Larval cell density analyze with Jill for HI 2023
-4. Coding for phenoplate for HI 2023
+4. ~~Coding for phenoplate for HI 2023~~
 5. ~~Finish cell density analysis for Moorea 2023~~
 6. ~~Finish QC'ing PR data for Moorea 2023~~
 7. ~~Upload Moorea 2023 collection photos~~
-8. Larval size analysis for Moorea 20232
+8. Larval size analysis for Moorea 2023
 9. Chl analysis for Moorea 2023

 ### Field work